johnnykv/heralding/README.rst

 Viewing the collected data
 --------------------------

-Heralding logs relevant data in three files, log_session.json, log_auth.csv and log_session.json.
+Heralding logs relevant data in three files, log_session.json, log_auth.csv and log_session.csv.

 **log_session.json**

 This log file contains all available information for a given activity to the honeypot.
 This included timestamp, authentication attempts and protocol specific information (auxiliary data) - and a bunch of other information.
-Be aware that the log entry for a specific session will appear in the log fil **after** the session has ended.
+Be aware that the log entry for a specific session will appear in the log file **after** the session has ended.
 The format is jsonlines.

 .. code-block:: json